 It is important to note that these complaints fall outside the obligations in relation to your Collective Agreement.
-Public Service Alliance of Canada, Government Services Union and your Local, are, therefore, not obligated to represent members on FPSLREB complaints.
-It is therefore up to the member themselves to find the resources to assist.
-However, both PSAC and GSU have trained members that can provide assistance and, in some case, full representation.
+Therefore, Public Service Alliance of Canada, Government Services Union and your Local are not obligated to represent members on FPSLREB complaints.
+It is up to the members themselves to find the resources to assist.
+However, both PSAC and GSU have trained members that can provide assistance and, in some cases, full representation.

 To read the memo click here: Memo to GSU Representatives re: Public Service Staffing Tribunal Complaints